 While some caesarean births are planned in advance, many are unexpected.
 There is no reason why you should not be able to breastfeed successfully after a caesarean birth.

 Women who have had a caesarean birth may need a little extra help in the early days of breastfeeding.
 Don’t be afraid to ask for help!

 If you experience a caesarean delivery, there are things you can do to help get breastfeeding off to the best start possible.

-- Breastfeed early and often to encourage development of your milk supply.
+- Breastfeed early and often to establish your milk supply.

-- Use the pain medications your health care provider prescribed to help you stay comfortable so you can care for yourself and your child.
-Ask to have medication that is safe to take while breastfeeding.
+- Take the pain medications your health care provider prescribed to help you stay comfortable so you can care for yourself and your baby.

-- Ask your family to help care for child between feedings so you can rest and recover from the birth and from the surgery.
+- Ask your family to help care for your baby between feedings so you can rest and recover from the birth.

 For more information on breastfeeding and services in Simcoe Muskoka, please contact your health care provider or contact Health Connection by calling 1-705-721-7520 or 1-877-721-7520 Monday to Friday from 8:30 a.m. to 4:30 p.m., by email or connect with us wherever you are on Facebook or Twitter.